Home Tutorials How to Create a Linux Bootable USB Flash Drive

 Rufus may need to download some modules to complete the writing process.
 Approve any such requests by clicking on the Yes button.
 Rufus will show another prompt with some warnings related to ISOHybrid images.

-Keep the recommended options(Write in ISO Image mode) and click Ok.
+Keep the recommended options(Write in ISO Image mode) and click OK.
 The next screen will ask for confirmation regarding the USB write process.
 Enter OK to continue the installation.

 If you get any more warnings, approve them as well.
 If everything goes alright, Rufus will start copying the contents of the ISO image to the USB device.
 You can view the progress in the lower right corner of the window.